xcsp3team/PyCSP3-models/academic/COP/StillLife/README.md

-# Problem Still Life
+# Problem StillLife
 ## Description
 This is the [problem 032](https://www.csplib.org/Problems/prob032/) of the CSPLib:

 This problem arises from the Game of Life, invented by John Horton Conway in the 1960s and popularized by Martin Gardner in his Scientific American columns.

 Life is played on a squared board, considered to extend to infinity in all directions.
 Each square of the board is a cell, which at any time during the game is either alive or dead.
 A cell has eight neighbours:

 The configuration of live and dead cells at time t leads to a new configuration at time t+1 according to the rules of the game: